dilayercelik/dilayercelik.github.io/CV.md

 permalink: /CV/
 ---

-Details can be found on my [LinkedIn](https://www.linkedin.com/in/dilay-fidan-ercelik-682675194/).
+More details can be found on my [LinkedIn](https://www.linkedin.com/in/dilay-fidan-ercelik-682675194/), including my full transcript to date.

 ---
 # Education